gears/gears/README.rst

 Gears is a library to compile and concatenate JavaScript and CSS assets, highly inspired by Ruby's Sprockets_.
 It includes support for writing scripts, styles and client templates using CoffeeScript_, Handlebars_, Stylus_, Less_, SASS_ and SCSS_.
-New compiler engines can be also easily added.
+New compilers can be also easily added.

 There is also an app for Django called django-gears_ that integrates Gears into Django project.
 You can read more on the project page.